thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ![](./media//media/u22.jpeg)

 4) Take the AG28 wires and cut them in 4 pieces of 15 cm.
 Solder them to the RX, TX, Ground and VCOM pins ([Multiranger Deck Datasheet](https://www.bitcraze.io/documentation/hardware/multi_ranger_deck/multi-ranger-reve.pdf)) from the top of the headers.
-Solder the RX and TX to the raspberry pi's TX and RX, respectively.
+Solder the SDA and SCL to the raspberry pi's SDA and SCL, respectively.
 Solder the ground to the raspberry pi's ground and the VCOM to the raspberry pi's 5V voltage input.

 ![](./media//media/u23.jpeg)